-There is a sort of debate going on with two factions.
+There is a sort of debate going on between two factions.

 One wants to stay with the traditional business cards, and the other wants to go completely digital.

-Yes, you could basically do it only with QR codes and save one as a picture on your smartphone and then let the new contact just scan the image with the code.
+Yes, you could do it only with QR codes, save one as a picture on your smartphone, and then let the new contact just scan the image with the code.

-I can’t back it up with A/B tests and statistics, but my feeling is that a flexible hybrid solution will be the most effective one here.
+I can’t back it up with A/B tests and statistics, but I feel that a flexible hybrid solution will be the most effective here.

 By doing that, you can still have a picture of your QR code on your smartphone (you generate it for your business card anyways).

-And to have an effective business card, you do not only want to use a well-designed physical business card but also add a QR code to it.
+And to have an effective business card, you want to use a well-designed physical business card and add a QR code.

 The common practice is to use it to link it to a website or an application.